nsatif/nsatif/README.md

 ### Hello!

-I am a junior web developer/software engineer currently studying a vast array of computer programming languages.
+I am a web developer/software engineer currently working on some personal projects.